How to Preserve Moss for Decoration & Wall Art [Easy Guide]

 Just know that it isn’t suitable for closed terrariums as the dye could run if it gets wet.
 That’s why we use live terrarium moss.

-You’ll also need a bowl you don’t eat from, something to stir with, something heavy to pin the moss down, somewhere for the moss to dry (like a rack), and lastly, but importantly, a peg for your nose because it can smell nasty…
+You’ll also need a bowl you don’t eat from, gloves, something to stir with, something to measure with, somewhere for the moss to dry (like a rack), and lastly, but importantly, a peg for your nose because it smells nasty…

 How to Preserve Moss (Step-by-Step)